-- Make cookies: Stir together coconut, granulated sugar, egg whites, coconut extract and salt in a large bowl.
+- To make the cookies: Stir together coconut, granulated sugar, egg whites, coconut extract and salt in a large bowl.
 Refrigerate, covered, until cold, at least 1 hour or overnight.

-- Make filling: Put butter, cream of coconut and shortening in the bowl of an electric mixer fitted with the paddle attachment.
+- To make the filling: Put butter, cream of coconut and shortening in the bowl of an electric mixer fitted with the paddle attachment.
 Mix on medium speed until smooth, about 1 minute.
 Add confectioners' sugar and coconut extract; mix until pale and fluffy, about 2 minutes.

 - To assemble the cookies: Place a heaping teaspoon of the filling on the bottom of 1 cookie.
 Sandwich with another cookie on top.
 Repeat with remaining cookies and filling.
 Transfer to a platter; cover with plastic wrap.
 Refrigerate until filling is firm, about 30 minutes.
 Let stand at room temperature 10 minutes before serving.

 Storage: Cookies can be stored between layers of parchment in airtight containers at room temperature up to 3 days.